openprocurement/openprocurement.auctions.swiftsure/docs/source/tutorial.rst

 You can also reject working with a bidder by uploading a document (`rejectionProtocol` or `act`) and switching the award to `unsuccessful`.

 With the award being switched to `pending`, two more periods are being generated.
-These are `verificationPeriod` & `signingPeriod`:
+These are `verificationPeriod` with the auto-generated duration of 0-10 business days & `signingPeriod` with the auto-generated duration of 40 business days.:

 The first thing to be done is `auctionProtocol` uploading: